 Temporary unavailability of staff due to sickness, weather conditions or similar unforeseen circumstances

-The operators will follow the relevant SOPs and AIs
+The operators will follow the relevant SOPs and AIs.

 In the event of such circumstances the operators will, time permitting before leaving the control room or as soon as possible afterwards

-Inform Bedfordshire police control room
+Inform Bedfordshire police control room.

 Inform the Highways duty officer.

-Inform the BBC duty officers and CCTV officers
+Inform the BBC duty officers and CCTV officers.

 The last operator(s) to leave will take the hand held radios and mobile phone so listening watch can be maintained on all nets and contact kept with the various duty officers and police.